 One of the best ways to save on produce is to grow your own!
-If you are living in an apartment or even a house with a tiny backyard you may think that this isn’t possible.
+If you are living in an apartment or even a house with a tiny backyard, you may think that this isn’t possible.
 Don’t use your lack of space as an excuse!
-You can grow so many vegetable plants with just the light from a well lit window, and in the end you have fresh veggies and decorations for your house.
-There are actually perks of having a container garden over a traditional one… no back-breaking weeding!
+You can grow so many vegetable plants even by gardening in small spaces with just the light from a well-lit window, and in the end you have fresh veggies and decorations for your house.
+There are actually perks of having a container garden over a traditional one… one of which is no back-breaking weeding!

 If you have a tiny backyard, you can do even more using raised beds.
 You do need a section of your yard that gets sun for at least half the day, so use this as an excuse to spend the day outside and see what areas are the sunniest.

 Gardening in Small Spaces: Container Gardens and Raised Beds

 What can you grow in a tiny space?